mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

         - [`IdentityTokenResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-token.response.ts)
           - This response means the user has been authenticated
           - The response contains:
-            - Authentication information for the user (access token, refresh token)
+            - Authentication information for the user
+              - An access token, which is a JWT with claims about the user
+              - A refresh token
             - Decryption information for the user
+              - Includes the user's master-key-encrypted user key, along with their KDF settings
+              - Includes an object that contains information about which decryption options the user has available to them

         - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)
           - This response means the user needs to complete two-factor authentication